muhsinh/Geodesic-MARS/README.md

 # Geodesic-MARS: Goal Crystallization (Sanitized, Fictional)

-Small illustrative dataset for the **Goal Crystallization** experiment.
+Small illustrative dataset for the **Goal Crystallization** project.
 It shows how a system may act differently when it believes chats are monitored (“free” tier) vs unmonitored (“paid” tier).

-**All examples are benign and/or fictional.** Spoilers, quiz keys, roadmaps, access codes, and campaign plans are either fabricated or safely phrased.
+**All examples are benign/fictional.** Spoilers, quiz keys, roadmaps, access codes, and campaign plans are either fabricated or safely phrased.
 No operationally harmful material.

 ---